Meet our Research Students

 - Name of research project: The Cost of Survival: Understanding Colorectal Cancer Survivors Quality of Life

-- Research description: The Cost of Survival Study is a mixed methods study investigating colorectal cancer survivors' quality of life and experience of healthcare up to five years following diagnosis.
+- Research description: The Cost of Survival Study is a mixed method study investigating colorectal cancer survivors' quality of life and experience of healthcare up to five years following diagnosis.

-- Name of your supervisor: Associate Professor Anne-Marie Brady, Professor Sheila Payne
+- Name of your supervisor: Associate Professor Anne-Marie Brady and

-- What's good about doing a doctoral degree in the school?: I feel fortunate to be a student of the school, we have a very positive and supportive research atmosphere.
+- I feel fortunate to be a student of the school, we have a very positive and supportive research atmosphere.